openclimatedata/ndc-assessments/README.md

 ### Citation:

 WRI, CAIT Climate Data Explorer.
 2016.
 CAIT Paris Contributions Map.
 Washington, DC: World Resources Institute. http://cait.wri.org/indcs/

+## Klimalog GDI DIE NDC Explorer Assessment

+Reference / License: the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) holds the copyright to the NDC Explorer and the database that it is based on.
+It is licensed under Creative Commons and you are free to copy and redistribute material derived from the NDC Explorer by following the guideline of the Creative Commons License.
+CC BY - ND (full attribution, no derivatives).

+Suggested citation:
+Pauw, W.P, Cassanmagnano, D., Mbeva, K., Hein, J., Guarin, A., Brandi, C., Dzebo, A., Canales, N., Adams, K.M., Atteridge, A., Bock, T., Helms, J., Zalewski, A., Frommé.
+E., Lindener, A., Muhammad, D. (2016).
+NDC Explorer.
+German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), African Centre for Technology Studies (ACTS), Stockholm Environment Institute (SEI).
+DOI: 10.23661/ndc_explorer_2017_2.0

 ## Worldbank Assesment